 Installing WordPress sets the beginning of the website crafting journey.
 Although this is a thrilling moment for many of us, it is also highly likely that you might feel overwhelmed by the endless possibilities of the platform.
 If this is the case, then this article is just for you!

 In this article, you will read about some of the WordPress features that can instantly be modified so that they can fully suit your preferences.
-In the following sections, you will find out more about how to quickly tweak your website’s tagline, permalinks structure, as well as the comment section, should you add one.
+In the following sections, you will find out more about how to quickly tweak your website’s tagline, and permalink structure, as well as a comment section, should you add one.